Roger Scantlebury

-Roger Anthony Scantlebury (born August 1936) is a British computer scientist who worked at the National Physical Laboratory (NPL) and later at Logica.
+Roger Anthony Scantlebury (born August 1936) is a British computer scientist and Internet pioneer who worked at the National Physical Laboratory (NPL) and later at Logica.

-Scantlebury participated in pioneering work to develop packet switching and associated communication protocols at the NPL in the late 1960s.
+Scantlebury led the pioneering work to implement packet switching and associated communication protocols at the NPL in the late 1960s.
 He proposed the use of the technology in the ARPANET, the forerunner of the Internet, at the inaugural Symposium on Operating Systems Principles in 1967.
-During the 1970s, he was an active member of international working groups that developed concepts for the interconnection of computer networks.
+During the 1970s, he was a major figure in the International Network Working Group through which he was an early contributor to concepts used in the Transmission Control Program which became part of the Internet protocol suite.

 Early life

 Roger Scantlebury was born in Ealing in 1936.